-- Timing of lessons for all children is organised between the Learning Support Department and the class/subject teacher. - The choice of lessons from which children may be withdrawn in the Prep Department is usually the non-core subjects.
+- Timing of lessons for all children is organised between the Learning Support Department and the class/subject teacher.
+Parents are also involved in this process. - The choice of lessons from which children may be withdrawn in the Prep Department is usually the non-core subjects.
 The occasional assembly or hymn practice may also be used for learning support lessons, e.g. participation in the Lexia programme. - In the Pre Prep, children are withdrawn as and when necessary, following consultation with class teachers. - Break times are not used.